jdeskins/aws-python/README.md

 # aws-python

-Simple Docker container that providers workspace to run aws commandline tools in python.
+Simple Docker container that provides workspace to run aws commandline tools in python.

 Requires access key and secret to be set in environment variables or attaching the ~/.aws volume when running the container.